67 Q&As Crucial To Periodontal Disease or Periodontitis

 63. Why is average cost of periodontal treatment a lot less in Mexico than in the US?

 The periodontal treatment technique is the same, whether you go to a dentist in the USA or Mexico.
 Mexico Periodontists make an average of $40,000 a year.
 US periodontists make an average of $250,000 per year.
+Also, there are a lot less Periodontists in the US to meet their local demand, which is why they command high prices.
+There are just not enough US dental students that go into the Periodontics specialty.

 64. What are other costs associated with Periodontal Treatment?

+The average cost of IV sedation is $500.
+The average cost of Periodontal Maintenance is $110 per session.
 What is the cost of a dental implant?
 The average cost of a dental implant with a crown is $3,700 in the US.
 The average cost in Mexico is $1,600.
 Check out this blog for full mouth implant costs.

 65. Does insurance cover periodontal diseases?

 Some insurances do cover periodontal therapies.
 Not all periodontal therapies will be covered by all insurance companies.
 Sometimes, there will be a waiting period before your insurance company will cover your treatment.
 Unfortunately, you cannot make a blanket statement about dental insurance companies and their coverage.
+Your best bet is to get a prior authorization for treatment from your insurance company to determine what will be covered.

 66. What are my options to get affordable periodontal treatment?